-In evaluating our request to approve the 2019 Incentive Plan proposal, we ask that you consider the following:
+In evaluating our request to approve the 2019 Incentive Plan Proposal, we ask that you consider the following:

 - Incentive to Attract and Retain Talent.
 We believe that our future success depends in part on our ability to attract, hire, motivate and retain high quality employees, directors and consultants and that the ability to provide equity awards under the 2019 Incentive Plan is critical to achieving this success.
 We would be at a severe disadvantage if we could not use equity-based awards covering a meaningful number of shares to recruit and secure or retain key talent in the current competitive market for highly skilled and qualified employees. - Alignment of Interests.
-We believe that our future success depends on our ability to align the interests of our employees, directors and consultants with those of our stockholders, and that equity compensation is a key way to foster this alignment. - Significant Focus on Performance-Based Vesting Equity Awards.
-Approximately two-thirds of the annual equity awards granted to our NEOs in fiscal 2021 are subject to performance-based vesting requirements, with the vesting of the awards based on our TSR compared to the Russell 2000 Index TSR ("Russell 2000 Index TSR") and the Company's revenue, non-GAAP gross margin, and non-GAAP operating expense.
-The foregoing percentages are based on the grant date fair value of the awards granted in fiscal 2021. - Limiting Cash Compensation Expense.
+We believe that our future success depends on our ability to align the interests of our employees, directors and consultants with those of our stockholders, and that equity compensation is a key tool used to foster this alignment. - Significant Focus on Performance-Based Vesting Equity Awards.
+Approximately two-thirds of the annual equity awards granted to our NEOs in Fiscal 2022 are subject to performance-based vesting requirements, with the vesting of the awards based on our TSR compared to the TSR of other companies in the Russell 2000 Index ("Russell 2000 Index TSR") and the Company's non-GAAP earnings per share.
+The foregoing percentages are based on the grant date fair value of the awards granted in Fiscal 2022. - Limiting Cash Compensation Expense.
 Equity compensation limits the cash cost of our compensation programs and can preserve cash for other uses in growing our business or returning value to our stockholders.
-If the 2019 Incentive Plan proposal is not approved, we may need to replace the lost compensation value with larger cash awards, which would increase our cash compensation expense.
+If the 2019 Incentive Plan Proposal is not approved, we may need to replace the lost compensation value with larger cash awards, which would increase our cash compensation expense.
 That cash might be better utilized if reinvested in our business or returned to our stockholders. - Responsible Share Request Size.
-We believe that we are asking for enough shares to be able to continue to grant equity awards under the 2019 Incentive Plan for approximately one to two years (as discussed in more detail below).
+We believe that we are asking for enough shares to be able to continue to grant equity awards under the Amended Version of the 2019 Incentive Plan for approximately one to two years (as discussed in more detail below).
 We want our stockholders to have the ability to regularly validate their support of our approach to equity awards. - Responsible Plan Features.
-Our 2019 Incentive Plan includes restrictive minimum vesting requirements, and a holding period requirement for awards granted to our CEO.
+Our 2019 Incentive Plan (including the Amended Version) includes restrictive minimum vesting requirements, and a holding period requirement for awards granted to our CEO, executive officers, and board members.

-To help our stockholders better understand our historical equity compensation practices, currently anticipated needs, and an estimate of the potential cost of dilution from our request for additional shares, we note that, as of August 20, 2021:
+To help our stockholders better understand our historical equity compensation practices, currently anticipated needs, and an estimate of the potential cost of dilution from our request for additional shares, we note that, as of August 19, 2022:

-We have 39,098,526 shares of our common stock issued and outstanding;
+• We have 39,993,368 shares of our common stock issued and outstanding;